Waujito/youtubeUnblock/README.md

 ### Building with toolchain
 The precompiled toolchain located near the SDK.
 For me it is called `openwrt-toolchain-23.05.3-ramips-mt76x8_gcc-12.3.0_musl.Linux-x86_64.tar.xz`.
 When you download the toolchain, untar it somewhere.
 Now we are ready for compilation.
 My cross gcc asked me to create a staging dir for it and pass it as an environment variable.
 Also you should notice toolsuite packages and replace my make command with yours. ```STAGING_DIR=temp make CC=/usr/bin/mipsel-openwrt-linux-gcc LD=/usr/bin/mipsel-openwrt-linux-ld AR=/usr/bin/mipsel-openwrt-linux-ar OBJDUMP=/usr/bin/mipsel-openwrt-linux-objdump NM=/usr/bin/mipsel-openwrt-linux-nm STRIP=/usr/bin/mipsel-openwrt-linux-strip CROSS_COMPILE_PLATFORM=mipsel-buildroot-linux-gnu```.
 Take a look at `CROSS_COMPILE_PLATFORM` It is required by autotools but I think it is not necessary.
 Anyways I put `mipsel-buildroot-linux-gnu` in here.
 For your model may be an [automake cross-compile manual](https://www.gnu.org/software/automake/manual/html_node/Cross_002dCompilation.html) will be helpful.
 When compilation is done, the binary file will be in build directory.
 Copy it to your router.
 Note that an ssh access is likely to be required to proceed. sshfs don't work on my model so I injected the application to the router via Software Upload Package page.
 It has given me an error, but also a `/tmp/upload.ipk` file which I copied in root directory, `chmod +x`-ed and run.

-### Configuration
-When you got the packet you should install it.
-Go to your router interface and put it in via System-Software-install_package.
-Now the package is on the router.
-Goto System-Startup, restart firewall and start youtubeUnblock.
-You are done!

-Make sure the required packets are installed: kmod-nft-queue if you're using nftables or kmod-ipt-nfqueue if you're using iptables.

-If you compiled the package via the SDK or downloaded the binary everything is preinstalled.
-But if you got any issues (suitable for routers with iptables instead of nftables), ssh into the router and check up everything manually.

-For iptables: install a normal iptables user-space app: `xtables-legacy iptables-zz-legacy` and kernel/iptables nfqueue extensions: `iptables-mod-nfqueue kmod-ipt-nfqueue` and add `iptables -t mangle -A FORWARD -p tcp -m tcp --dport 443 -j NFQUEUE --queue-num 537 --queue-bypass` rule.

-If you prefer nftables, this should work: `nft add rule inet fw4 mangle_forward tcp dport 443 counter queue num 537 bypass`.
-Note that `kmod-nft-queue` should be installed.

-Also you can copy `owrt/537-youtubeUnblock.nft` to `/usr/share/nftables.d/ruleset-post/537-youtubeUnblock.nft` and run `/etc/init.d/firewall reload`.
-This will reload the nftables ruleset and automatically link 537-youtubeUnblock.nft with it.

-Next step is to daemonize the application in openwrt.
-Copy `owrt/youtubeUnblock.owrt` to `/etc/init.d/youtubeUnblock` and put the program into /usr/bin/.
-(Don't forget to `chmod +x` both).
-Now run `/etc/init.d/youtubeUnblock start`.
-You can alo run `/etc/init.d/youtubeUnblock enable` to force OpenWRT autostart the program on boot, but I don't recommend this since if the packet has bug you may lose access to the router (I think you will be able to reset it with reset settings tricks documented for your router).

 ## If you have any questions/suggestions/problems feel free to open an issue.